arcaldwell49/Superpower/README.md

 see which statistical power we would have for the ANOVA.
 We expect pets to increase life-satisfaction compared to the control condition.
-Based on work by Pavot and Diener (1993) we believe that we can expect responses on the life-satifaction scale to have a mean of approximately 24 in our population, with a standard deviation of 6.4.
+Based on work by Pavot and Diener (1993) we believe that we can expect responses on the life-satisfaction scale to have a mean of approximately 24 in our population, with a standard deviation of 6.4.
 We expect having a pet increases life satisfaction with approximately 2.2 scale points for participants who get a pet.
 We plan to collect data from 200